Preserved Radish, or Turnip, is Daikon preserved with salt in the Chinese style. Learn how to prepare and use it in your own dishes here.

 Because this form of Preserved Radish uses Salt for preservation, it may be necessary to soak it to reduce the saltiness before cooking.
 Above, you can see cubes of the product soaking in fresh water.
 The actual salinity will vary from product to product so, how long you soak it, or whether you even need to, will depend on the initial saltiness, and whether other ingredients in an intended dish have high salt levels also.

 If you have product that is very salty, and will also be using something like, say, a vey salty Gochujang Chili Paste (for instance} then cover your chopped, or sliced Preserved Radish with lots of cold water, soak for a few hours, and repeat with changes of water until the salinity reaches an acceptable level.
 With many types, this process will be brief, and may not even be needed at all.

 Preserved daikon is very versatile and can be included in many preparations both hot and cold.
 In the former, they are well suited to very spicy stews and curries, and also stir-fried dishes.
 In the above picture I have illustrated a fairly generic ‘salad,’ or appetizer, preparation where shreds of the vegetable are combined with cabbage and Jalapeno slivers (first wilted with salt and then rinsed), before being marinated with a little oil and vinegar.

-This is a Korean Preserved Radish Banchan preparation that keeps for ages and would typically be served along with other Banchan side dishes at a Korean meal.
+This is a Korean Preserved Daikin Banchan preparation that keeps for ages and would typically be served along with other Banchan side dishes at a Korean meal.

 This dish of Pork with Preserved Radish stir-fries cubes of the Radish with slivers of Chinese Black Mushrooms.